The chilling misconceptions of a hiring freeze

 Visibility is vital during a hiring freeze so that employees know what opportunities are available, and organizations can support their people’s talent development.
 For employee retention rates and career development to blossom, organizations need to consider a company-wide shift in how talent mobility is managed.

 HR leaders have an opportunity to create transparent and accessible career exploration opportunities to enhance employee learning, growth, and retention in this ever-evolving economic climate.
-To learn more about the antidote to hiring freezes, watch the SHRM webinar here.

 To learn how to creatively conquer the business challenges of tomorrow and ensure your people feel passionate about work, download this eBook